mapcraftapp/mapcraftapp.github.io/file/MASTER_FAQ.md

 ### Q: What coordinate system does the Target Locator use?
 **A**: Target Locator supports standard Latitude/Longitude (Decimal Degrees, DMS) and MGRS (Military Grid Reference System) coordinates.

+### Q: Does the crosshair move with the blue location point?

+**A**: Yes.
+When **Follow Location mode** is active, the map continuously keeps your blue GPS location centered on the screen, so the crosshair remains locked directly over the blue location point.
+If you manually drag or pan the map, **Follow Location mode is turned off**, allowing the blue location point to move away from the crosshair.
+Tapping the **Current Location** button again re-centers the map and reactivates Follow Location mode.

 ---

 ## 📶 Signal Recording & Data Export